Skip to main content

 Use println for most output.
 Use print ONLY when building output on one line.

-CLI Exploration
+CLI Exploration (USE THIS!)

-ailang docs --list # List stdlib modules
+ailang docs --list # List all stdlib modules

-ailang docs std/io # Show module exports
+ailang docs std/string # Show ALL exports with signatures

-ailang builtins list # All 72 builtins
+ailang builtins list # All registered builtins

 ailang check file.ail # Type-check without running